ReeceGoding/Frustration-One-Year-With-R/README.md

 # What R Does Right

-As a final show of good faith, here is an entire section on what I think R does right.
+As a final show of good faith, here is what I think R does right.
 In summary, along with having some great functional programming toys, R has some domain-specific tools that can work excellently when they’re in their element.
 Whatever the faults of R, it’s always going to be my first choice for some problems.

 ## Mathematics and Statistics